Lamar Jackson and Ravens pull away in the second half to beat Texans 34-10 and reach AFC title game

 UP NEXT

-Texans: Houston can be thrilled with its rise this season, which included an AFC South title and a first-round playoff rout against Cleveland.
+Texans: Houston’s rise this season included an AFC South title and a first-round playoff rout against Cleveland.
 The future looks bright with Stroud at quarterback.

 Ravens: Baltimore is one win away from its first Super Bowl appearance in 11 years.
 The Ravens did not face the Bills or Chiefs during the regular season.